 It is our pleasure to welcome back The Great PANAMA Clothes Swap, brought to you by our friends at Suitcase Rummage.

-Please bring along 2-5 unwanted but valued items for trade & exchange at the Great Panama Clothes Swap.
+• To take part, bring along 2-5 valued items for trade at the Great Panama Clothes Swap.
 Swapping works best when there is a high standard of items to exchange.
-So, please bring along items that are: clean, good quality and with no faults.
+So, please bring along items that are clean, good quality and with no faults.

-Drop off your pieces at the lakeside shade on Sunday morning and come back for an afternoon rummage.
-This is your chance to do a little wardrobe clean out and pick up some new beauties in exchange, maybe a new outfit for the Bedouin Club.
+• Drop off your pieces at the lakeside shade on Sunday morning and come back for an afternoon rummage.
+This is your chance to do a little wardrobe clean out and pick up some new beauties in exchange, maybe a new outfit for the Bedouin.

-We cannot accept responsibility or liability for injury on this site under any circumstances.
+We cannot accept responsibility or liability for injury on site under any circumstances.
 Attendance at this event is at your own risk.
 Please read full ticketing conditions (available at the purchase point and on your ticket) before attending the event.

 Many thanks and we look forward to seeing you soon.